stearm/gentle-intro-fp/readme.md

 Using `Option[T]` we have a function with a total codomain, throwing away exceptions.

+And what about reason of failure?
+You can use `Either[L, R]`!

+// TODO

 ### From OOP to FP: an example

 OOP with Java

 ```java
 public class Bird {
   private Double weight;